rotationalio/rotational.io/content/en/blog/2024-09-13-improving-llms-with-human-feedback.md

 A prerequisite for gaining user trust is to grant model access to the actual intended users.
 This might feel obvious but it really should be done as early as possible in development.
 End users will often have very different expectations than developers and engineers.
 For example, a model that allows users to "chat with their data" could be interpreted in many different ways.
 Exposing models to users exposes fundamental communication and expectations issues that you would rather know about early on in the collaboration process.

 Usually, this means setting up a test environment to validate the model in a *user context*.
-A side benefit of this is that it forces you to think about deployment at an early stage and answer questions (e.g. What GPU resources do I need to run this model?).
+A side benefit of this is that it forces you to think about deployment at an early stage and answer logistical questions (e.g. What GPU resources do I need to run this model?).
 For text generation, [TGI](https://huggingface.co/docs/text-generation-inference/en/index) or [text-generation-webui](https://github.com/oobabooga/text-generation-webui) are powerful backends that can serve transformer-based models.
-In the case of `text-generation-webui`, you also get a full-fleged UI that's targeted towards developers.
+In the case of `text-generation-webui`, you also get a full-fledged UI that's targeted towards developers.
 If you just need a backend, TGI will get you there fairly quickly.

 You can very easily build your own UI with [streamlit](https://streamlit.io/) or [gradio](https://www.gradio.app/).
 For chat-based applications I prefer gradio because there's a very handy `ChatInterface` element you can use to implement a ChatGPT-style interaction.
 Here's a basic gradio template that connects to a text generation server hosted by HuggingFace for real-time interactivity.